More case studies with European sections

 - a workshop

-- a caretaker's house (2 bedrooms, kitchen/lounge, bathroom).
+- a caretaker's house (two bedrooms, kitchen/lounge, bathroom)

 The architect designed the classrooms in three wings around a central nutrition area in order to: